BeytullahAy/gunun_menusu/README.md

 ## GÜNÜN MENÜSÜ

-Günün menüsü adlı uygulama basitçe ekranda çıkan resimlerden birine tıklandığında rastgele olarak yeni 3 farklı yemeği ekrana getiren bir uygulamadır.
+When one of the images that appear on the screen is clicked on, the application display named menu of the day It is an application that randomly offers new 3 different dining tables.

 <img src="https://user-images.githubusercontent.com/81561442/161336907-5fa744db-be56-4d83-acfd-4f9b0beecac0.jpg" width='600'>

-## İÇERİĞİ
+## CONTENT

-- StatelessWidget ve StatefulWidget widgetlarının farkları.
+- Differences between StatelessWidget and StatefulWidget widgets.
-- Uygulamaya nasıl resim yükleneceği.
+- How to upload images to the app.
-- Listelerin kullanımı.
+- Use of lists.
-- Random() fonksiyonu kullanımı.
+- Using the Random() function.
-- Expanded  widgetinin kullanımı.
+- Use of the Expanded widget.

-gibi temel konular hakkında basit bir uygulamadır.
+It is a simple application about basic topics such as

 <!---       <img src="">     --->